aandiron/chinese-finger-trap/README.md

 README.md
-Last modified: Mon Oct 26, 2020  05:56PM
+Last modified: Mon Oct 26, 2020  06:21PM

-# Chinese Finger Trap
+# Chinese Finger Trap — Figuratively, that is.
 * By A. Andiron

 ## How to read it: